Cardiovascular Health

 Cholesterol-lowering agents

-If you have “high cholesterol”—or, more accurately, high levels of triglycerides and/or “bad” cholesterol—and lifestyle changes aren’t doing the trick, your doctor may recommend that you take medication to manage your lipid levels and decrease your risk of cardiovascular disease.
+If you have “high cholesterol”—or, more accurately, high levels of triglycerides and/or “bad” cholesterol— and lifestyle changes aren’t doing the trick, your healthcare provider may recommend that you take medication to manage your lipid levels and decrease your risk of cardiovascular disease.

 Statins are the class of drugs most commonly recommended to improve lipid levels.
 Statins lower bad cholesterol and triglyceride levels and can raise “good” cholesterol levels.
 Some statins interact with certain protease inhibitors.
-The statins commonly prescribed by doctors for people living with HIV include pravastatin (Pravachol), atorvastatin (Lipitor) and rosuvastatin (Crestor).
+The statins commonly prescribed by healthcare providers for people living with HIV include atorvastatin (Lipitor) and rosuvastatin (Crestor).
 Statins such as lovastatin (Mevacor) and simvastatin (Zocor) should not be taken with protease inhibitors.

-The heavily promoted cholesterol-lowering herbal compound Cholestin works similarly to statins and may also interact with some HIV meds.
+The cholesterol-lowering herbal compound Cholestin works similarly to statins and may also interact with some HIV meds.
 Statins can also interact with herbal supplements.
-Always let your doctor and pharmacist know about all of the medications and herbal supplements you’re taking.
+Always let your healthcare provider and pharmacist know about all of the medications and herbal supplements you’re taking.

 Fibrates are another class of drugs that can help with lipid abnormalities.
 They are considered the best choice for people who have only elevated triglycerides.
 Sometimes statins and fibrates are used together, but this increases the risk of muscle toxicity, a side effect of statins.
 Some fibrates, such as gemfibrozil, deplete both vitamin E and coenzyme Q10.
 Supplementing with vitamin E (400 to 800 IU daily) and coenzyme Q10 (100 to 400 mg daily) should be considered with these drugs.

-While you take niacin, your doctor should do liver enzyme tests to make sure you can tolerate it.
-Your blood glucose (sugar) levels should also be monitored because niacin can affect blood sugar levels.
+If you do take niacin as an add-on therapy to your statin or other prescribed cardiovascular medicines, your healthcare provider should do liver enzyme tests to make sure you can tolerate it.
+Your blood glucose (sugar) levels should also be monitored regularly because niacin can affect blood sugar levels.
 Because of its potential to cause insulin-resistance problems, some experts advise against niacin for people taking antiretrovirals, especially if they are already showing signs of blood sugar problems.
-In the last few years, niacin use has declined, as there are no studies that show it has a major impact on heart disease and death due to heart disease.

 Some people find the supplement pantethine (a form of the B-vitamin pantothenic acid) useful in raising their levels of good cholesterol.

 Omega-3 fatty acids, found in fish oil and krill oil, can decrease inflammation, may help prevent heart rhythm problems and can lower triglyceride levels.
-Eating fatty fish, such as wild salmon (canned salmon is often wild), anchovies, mackerel, sardines, herring and halibut, is a tasty way to get those fatty acids.
+Eating fatty fish, such as wild salmon (canned salmon is often wild but check the label to be sure), anchovies, mackerel, sardines, tuna, herring and halibut, is a tasty way to get those fatty acids.
 Studies of the general population have shown reduced incidence of heart disease in those who consume several servings of such fish weekly.
 Regular use of fish oil supplements (one or two capsules, twice daily) can also help.

-It’s worth remembering that even if your lipid levels can’t be completely normalized, you can lower your overall risk for heart disease by combining regular exercise, a healthy diet, meditation or other stress reduction therapies and nutrient supplementation.
+It’s worth remembering that even if your lipid levels can’t be completely normalized with prescription medicines, you can lower your overall risk for heart disease by combining regular exercise, a healthy diet, meditation or other stress reduction therapies and nutrient supplementation.

 The following nutrients may also help prevent arterial damage and protect the heart:

-• Antioxidants (including vitamin E, vitamin C, bioflavonoids, selenium, coenzyme Q10, N-acetyl-cysteine [NAC] and alpha-lipoic acid) and B vitamins help prevent the chemical changes in the blood vessels and blood fats that are required for fat to be deposited into the lining of the blood vessels, thus helping to prevent damage to the arteries.
-So even if you can’t fully normalize your cholesterol readings, you can help keep cholesterol from being deposited in the blood vessels by having a good supply of all of these nutrients in the body.
+• Antioxidants (including vitamin E, vitamin C, bioflavonoids, selenium, coenzyme Q10, N-acetyl- cysteine [NAC] and alpha-lipoic acid) and B vitamins help prevent the chemical changes in the blood vessels and blood fats that are required for fat to be deposited into the lining of the blood vessels, thus helping to prevent damage to the arteries.
+So even if you can’t fully normalize your cholesterol readings, you can help to reduce cholesterol from being deposited in the blood vessels by having a good supply of all of these nutrients in the body.